 For epic views of Sydney Harbour, journey along the coastal walking track linking Chowder Bay to Taronga Zoo.
 Feeling ambitious?
 Embark on the 80km Bondi to Manly Walk – this massive network of public tracks spans the foreshore between Sydney’s most iconic surf beaches and includes a pit stop at Chowder Bay.

 Bush regenerators conserve the area’s native flora including eucalyptus forest and scrub containing banksia, kunzea, hakea and an endangered subspecies of Acacia terminalis (sunshine wattle).
 This vegetation is a habitat for long-nosed bandicoots, water dragons, blue-tongue lizards, ring-tailed possums and green tree snakes.
 Kookaburras, rainbow lorikeets, currawongs, pacific white face herons and dollar birds can also be found locally.
-Chowder Bay is also a popular haunt for Seals (pictured), and the area is also visited by penguins and whales.
+Chowder Bay is also a popular haunt for seals (pictured), and the area is also visited by penguins and whales.

-The Traditional Custodians and Owners of Chowder Bay are the Borogegal People and the First Nations name for the area is Gooree.
+The Traditional Custodians and Owners of Chowder Bay are the Borogegal people and the First Nations name for the area is Gooree.

 Gooree traditionally served social and ceremonial purposes and also provided shelter, food and water.
 Other traditional names for the area include Taliangy, which refers to the stretch of water between Chowder Bay and Obelisk Beach.
 Meanwhile, the name Chowder Bay dates to the 1830s when whalers made fish chowder from local oysters and pipis.